 Length of Institute: Phase I: One session of four days residential and three sessions of three days residential Phase II: One session of four days residential and two sessions of three days residential Phase III: One session of four days residential and two sessions of three days residential

-Expenses: Expenses, except for travel, are paid by the Arkansas Leadership Academy with funding from the Arkansas legislature through the Arkansas Department of Education.
+Expenses: Expenses, except for travel, are paid by the Arkansas Leadership Academy with funding from the Arkansas legislature through the Arkansas Division of Elementary and Secondary Education.

 Submit your application to: